wp-plugins/football-pool/readme.txt

 == Upgrade Notice ==

+= 2.4.0 =
+After upgrading to version 2.4.0, a full recalculation is needed.
+Please back up your database before updating!

 = 2.3.0 =
 Please back up your database before updating!
 If you made changes to the plugin, also make a backup of your changes.